Proxtx/timeline/README.md

 # run timeline

 1. build the frontend by running trunk build --release in the frontend directory
+2. run the package generator with cargo run
-2. to run the timeline server simply run cargo run --release in the server directory
+3. to run the timeline server simply run cargo run --release in the server directory